If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Before choosing your inks think about the colours you are going to use and how they are going to blend together.

 Using a Colour Wheel can help you make your choices.
+Blend colours next to each other on the colour wheel to prevent your blending turning into a muddy colour.

 Blending with dye inks takes time and patience as the ink is absorbed quickly into the paper.